ProceduresGovernment

 #permalink to section

 At first quarter of 2025, the male workforce in General Practitioners and Specialists represented the 52.2% of the employed population and women 47.8%.
-The male and female workforce was higher in the age group 25 to 34 years (52.5k men and 70.2k women).
+The male workforce was higher in the age group of 25 to 34 years (52.5k), while the female workforce was higher in the age group of undefined (N/A).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.